Kindness

 Kindness is a type of behavior marked by acts of generosity, consideration, or concern for others, without expecting praise or reward in return.
 It is a subject of interest in philosophy, religion, and psychology.

 It can be directed towards one's self or other people, and is present across multiple different species and cultures.

 History

 In English, the word kindness dates from approximately 1300, though the word's sense evolved to its current meanings in the late 14th century.
-The word "kindness" comes from the Old English "kyndnes," which is related to "kind," meaning "nature" or "family".
+The word "kindness" comes from the Old English "kyndnes," which is related to "kind," meaning "nature" or "family," or "love".
 This suggests that kindness was initially seen as a natural quality within one's kin.